tchorzewski1991/fitbit/README.md

 and participates in the consensus process.
 In the production ready blockchains there are different types on nodes with a very specific roles, like mining, validation, etc.

-Fitbit blockchain does not define different types of nodes, so every node we run is just a full node with complete copy of the blockchain ledger.
+Fitbit blockchain does not define different types of nodes, so every running node is just a full node with complete copy of the blockchain ledger.
 This node validates transactions before they are added to the blockchain.

-We are not restricted to run 2 nodes.
-We can run as many nodes as we want.
-The previous command is just a shortcut for the `go run` which starts a new
+There is no restriction for the number of running nodes.
+The previous command is just a shortcut for the `go run` which starts a new  node:
-node:

 ```bash
 go run ./app/services/node/main.go
 ```

 Starting the node requires however a bit of configuration.
 The following table describes the full set of flags available while setting up the node:

 | Flag                    | Description                                                                   | Default       | Required |
 |-------------------------|-------------------------------------------------------------------------------|---------------|----------|